Lansing Charter Township, Michigan: Description

 The northeastern section of the township is heavily industrialized west of Wood Road.
-However, since 2002, thea area east of Wood Road has been developed as the 'downtown' of the township with the construction of the Eastwood Towne Center, one of the largest shopping malls in Metropolitan Lansing.
+However, since 2002, the area east of Wood Road has been developed as the 'downtown' of the township with the construction of the Eastwood Towne Center, one of the largest shopping malls in Metropolitan Lansing.
 The township created the Lansing Township Downtown Development Authority (DDA) in May 2003 to capture local property taxes for infrastructure development of the district.

 The eastern sections of the township are mostly residential neighborhoods, though commercial development lines Grand River Avenue, Michigan Avenue, Kalamazoo Street and both sides of US-127.
-The northern portions of these sections include parts of the Groesbeck neighborhood north Grand River Avenue and east of Wood Road.
+The northern portions of these sections include parts of the Groesbeck neighborhood north of Grand River Avenue and east of Wood Road.
 The southern portion includes part of the Urbandale neighborhood.

 The southeastern section of the township is zoned exclusively for agricultural development, and contains research farms for Michigan State University, including the Dairy Cattle Teaching and Research Center, Horse Teaching and Research Center, Entomology Field Research Lab, and Botany Field Research Lab.
-This section also contains one privately-owned farm along East Jolly Road.